makrai/notes/wang19-glue-multitask-benchmark.md

 * English acceptability judgments drawn from books and journal articles on linguistic theory
 * Each example is a sequence of words annotated with whether it is a grammatical English sentence
-  * Following the authors, we use Matthews correlation coefficient (Matthews, 1975) as the evaluation metric, which evaluates performance on unbalanced binary classification and ranges from -1 to 1, with 0 being the performance of uninformed guessing
+* Following the authors, we use Matthews correlation coeff (Matthews, 1975) as the evaluation metric
+  * Matthews evaluates performance on unbalanced binary classification and ranges from -1 to 1, with 0 being the performance of uninformed guessing
 * We use the standard test set, for which we obtained private labels from the authors
 * We report a single performance number on the combination of the in~ and out-of-domain sections of the test set

 ### SST-2 The Stanford Sentiment Treebank (Socher+ 2013)